 8. Wildlife Trafficking

-The illegal wildlife trade includes everthing from exotic pets, meat and skins of wild animals, fresh water tortoise and turtles, monitor lizards and shark’s fin.
+The illegal wildlife trade includes everything from exotic pets, meat, and skins of wild animals, freshwater tortoise and turtles to monitor lizards and shark’s fin.
 Between 2007 and 2012, the poaching of rhinos is increased to 5000%.
 Some major examples of illegal wildlife trade are elephants for its teeth and lion and tigers for their skins.
-In 2015, the profit produced is around $32 billion.
+In 2015, the profit generated in this business was around $32 billion.